Army of Africa (France): World War I

-On 22 April 1915 the first German use of chlorine gas on the Western Front was directed against the positions at Ypres occupied by the 45th Infantry Division (France), consisting of zouaves and Algerian tirailleurs.
+On 22 April 1915 the first German use of chlorine gas on the Western Front was directed against the positions at Ypres occupied by the 45th Infantry Division, consisting of zouaves and Algerian tirailleurs.

 In Morocco nineteen battalions of tirailleurs and nine of zouaves were on active service, along with elements of the Foreign Legion and the African Light Infantry.
 The Moroccan Division was one of the most decorated units of the French Army in World War I and all its regiments were distinguished by unit citations mentioned in despatches of the armed forces at the end of the conflict.
 The Moroccan Division was the only division to receive the battle honour of being decorated with the légion d'honneur throughout the course of World War I.

 In 1914 33,000 Muslim Algerians were already serving with the spahis, tirailleurs and other units of the Army of Africa.
 In the course of the war a further 137,000 enlisted either as volunteers (57,000) or as wartime conscripts (80,000).
 Of the total of 170,000, 36,000 were killed.

 World War II

 As had been the case in 1914, substantial numbers of the Army of Africa were moved to mainland France on the outbreak of World War II.
 In May 1940 14 regiments of zouaves, 42 regiments of Algerian, Tunisian and Moroccan tirailleurs, 12 regiments and demi-brigades of the Foreign Legion and 13 battalions of African Light Infantry were serving on all fronts.

 Following the fall of France, the Army of Africa was reduced to a level of 120,000 under Axis direction.
 General Maxime Weygand was however able to maintain and train a further 60,000 men in French North Africa disguised as auxiliary police, "provisional conscripts" and "unarmed workers".

 From the end of 1942, the Army of Africa was headed by French general Henri Giraud and fought in the Tunisia Campaign before its merger with General Charles de Gaulle's Free French Forces.
 North African units subsequently played a major role in the liberation of Corsica (September – October 1943) and the Italian Campaign (1943–44) in the French Expeditionary Corps.
-During the French and German campaigns of 1944–45 the Army of Africa was expanded to 260,000 men (including 50% Indigenes and 50% white French settlers in North Africa, Pied-Noir), including the 1st Motorized Infantry Division (Zouaves and Foreign Legion), the 1st Armoured Division(Chasseurs d'Afrique and Foreign Legion), the 2nd and 4th Moroccan Infantry Divisions (Moroccan Tirailleurs), and the 3rd Algerian Infantry Division (Algerian and Tunisian Tirailleurs).
-In addition three groupes de tabors marocains of Goumiers served as independent units while artillery, engineer, commando, reconnaissance (mechanised Spahis and tank destroyer units were drawn from the French and indigenous populations of French North Africa.
+During the French and German campaigns of 1944–45 the Army of Africa was expanded to 260,000 men (including 50% indigenous and 50% white French settlers in North Africa, Pied-Noir), including the 1st Motorized Infantry Division (Zouaves and Foreign Legion), the 1st Armoured Division (Chasseurs d'Afrique and Foreign Legion), the 2nd and 4th Moroccan Infantry Divisions (Moroccan Tirailleurs), and the 3rd Algerian Infantry Division (Algerian and Tunisian Tirailleurs).
+In addition three groupes de tabors marocains of Goumiers served as independent units while artillery, engineer, commando, reconnaissance (mechanised Spahis and tank destroyer units were drawn from the French and indigenous populations of French North Africa).